Chef Paddy’s Citrus & Smoke Al Pastor

 2. Taste and adjust—add more lime for brightness or a drizzle of honey to round it out.

-3. Chill for 30 minutes before serving to let the flavors meld.
+3. Chill for 30 minutes before serving so the flavors can come together.

 Previous